nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/encrypted_xip_readme.md

 <!-- TOC --><a name="2-mcuboot-encrypted-image"></a>
 ## 2. MCUboot encrypted image

 In the extension, the image encrypted by MCUboot is used as a secure capsule for transport and staging in the non-XIP area of a device.
+For more information please see [MCUboot Encrypted images documentation](https://docs.mcuboot.com/encrypted_images.html).

 In summary, an image payload is encrypted using AES-CTR cipher by image tool (see [imgtool](https://docs.mcuboot.com/imgtool.html)).
 The AES key is randomized per OTA image and padded to image as an encrypted TLV section.
 The encrypted AES key can be decrypted using private key in selected key encryption scheme (RSA-OAEP, AES-KW, ECIES-P256 or ECIES-X25519).